 Best Insulated Winter Running Tights: Gorewear R3 Thermo Tights ($120)

-Freezing weather no longer has to be an excuse to run on a treadmill or skip a run altogether.
 When it’s freezing and/or stormy, the iRunFar team turns to the Gorewear R3 Thermo Tights to get out the door for a run and stay protected and comfortable while we’re out there.
+Bad weather no longer has to be an excuse to run on a treadmill or skip a run altogether.

 These tights are the warmest in the Gorewear running collection, with a brushed fleece lining for warmth and comfort.
-They are designed for cross-country skiing and running and move well with your body.
-Panels of breathable polyelastane allow for natural venting so that these tights stay dry when you sweat.
+They are designed for high-output aerobic activities like cross-country skiing and running, and they move well with your body.
+Panels of breathable polyelastane allow for natural venting to help these tights stay dry when you sweat.

 Shop the Women's Gorewear R3 Thermo Tights Shop the Men's Gorewear R3 Thermo Tights

 We loved the 360-degree reflectivity of this headband, as many winter runs happen in the dark, not just in the cold.
 Any additional visibility increases your safety, and this headband lights up when hit by a car’s headlights.
-Since this headband is pretty light, it’ll compress to a tiny ball to be stored anywhere when you no longer need it on a run.
+We appreciated that this headband compresses to a little ball when we wanted to take it off during a run.

 Shop the Buff Dryflx HeadbandBest Winter Running Beanie: Sauce Swift Toque ($32)

-When the weather is such that a headband won’t suffice as a head-covering, we reach for the Sauce Swift Toque.
+While the old adage that we lose 30% of our heat through our head isn’t actually true, a good hat can provide a lot of warmth in cold conditions, and we find ourselves turning to the Sauce Swift Toque for runs in all types of cold weather.
 This lightweight beanie is designed for high-output activities in cold weather and is ideal for running in the winter.
-A former Canadian cross-country ski racer launched the Bozeman, Montana-based brand (hence the word toque and not beanie in the product’s name).
+A former Canadian cross-country ski racer launched the Bozeman, Montana brand (hence the word toque and not beanie in the product’s name).
 The performance fabric is comfortable and breathable, and it’s incredibly cozy as well.

-The fabric is lightweight and stretchy, providing good coverage over the ears, and we found it to be an incredibly versatile hat.
+The fabric is lightweight and stretchy, providing good coverage over the ears, and we found it to be incredibly versatile and good for a range of temperatures.
 It’s also machine washable.
 Sauce offers many color and print options, from a muted solid black to vibrant patterns and mountain prints.
 Additionally, you can add a pom or tassel to the top at no additional cost — how fun is that?

-Shop the Buff Pack Merino Wool Fleece CapBest Gloves for Winter Running: Ultimate Direction Ultra Flip Glove ($40)
+Shop the Sauce Swift ToqueBest Gloves for Winter Running: Ultimate Direction Ultra Flip Glove ($40)

 The convertible glove is an excellent design for variable temperatures.
 We use them when we know the day will start cold and get warm, or when things start cold and dry but there’s a chance of precipitation in the forecast.
-They’re also great for those who have circulation issues like Raynaud’s syndrome (when you don’t get enough circulation to your fingers) and need extra warmth without wanting to sacrifice the mobility of gloves.
+They’re also great for those with circulation issues, like Raynaud’s syndrome when you don’t get enough circulation to your fingers, and need extra warmth without wanting to sacrifice the mobility of gloves.
 They’re also light and packable enough to toss them in your pack as a just-in-case item and forget about them.

-The inner glove is grid fleece, and the over-mitt is a silicone-coated waterproof Cordura ripstop.
-The mitten part of the glove folds up into the wrist section, which is a nice touch as this keeps the unused mitten portion from flopping about or getting in the way.
+The inner glove is grid fleece, and the over-mitt is a silicone-coated, waterproof Cordura ripstop.
+The mitten part of the glove folds up into the wrist section, which is a nice touch as this keeps it from flopping about or getting in the way when not in use.
 While this glove won’t keep your hands dry and warm in the nastiest of conditions, they’re great for nearly everything else.

 Shop the Ultimate Direction Ultra Flip GloveBest Gloves for Very Cold Conditions: Trailheads Convertible Zip Mitts ($52)

-We recently added the Trailheads Convertible Zip Mitts to our Best Running Gloves guide after loving their Primaloft recycled polyester insulation, extended cuffs, and wrist straps that seal in warmth to keep our fingers and hands warm all last winter.
+The Trailheads Convertible Zip Mitts have earned a spot in our Best Running Gloves guide with their Primaloft recycled polyester insulation, extended cuffs, and wrist straps that seal in warmth to keep our fingers and hands warm all winter.

 These mitts are great for super-cold weather, which we consider temperatures dropping below 20 degrees Fahrenheit.
-So far, we’ve tested them in temperatures down to -15 degrees Fahrenheit, and they are still plenty warm for our team.
+So far, we’ve tested them in temperatures down to -15 degrees Fahrenheit, and they’ve kept our fingers warm and comfortable.

 Shop the Women's Trailheads Convertible Zip MittsShop the Men's Trailheads Convertible Zip Mitts

-Best Sports Bra for Cold Weather: Smartwool Women’s Intraknit Racerback Bra ($65)
+Best Sports Bra for Cold Weather: Ridge Merino Women’s Send-It Seamless Merino Wool Sports Bra ($60)

-Shop the Smartwool Women's Intraknit Racerback Sports BraBest Wool Socks for Cold Weather: Smartwool Run Cold Weather Targeted Cushion Crew Socks ($24)
+Shop the Ridge Merino Women's Send-It Seamless Merino Wool Sports BraBest Wool Socks for Cold Weather: Smartwool Run Cold Weather Targeted Cushion Crew Socks ($24)

-The mid-crew style is the perfect length for running in winter — it keeps your ankles covered and protected in a cold breeze, snow, and/or slush.
+The mid-crew style is the perfect length for running in winter — it keeps your ankles covered and protected from cold breezes, snow, or slush.
 Targeted cushions at the toe and heel help keep those areas blister-free, especially when the feet get wet.
 The toe is virtually seamless, so you don’t have to worry about blisters in that area, either.

 Even though our team has given this sock the Goldilocks description of “not too thick, but not too thin,” it is a proper winter sock.
-We found it to be a little thicker than the average running sock, so you might not want to pair it with tighter shoes.
+It’s a little thicker than the average running sock, so you might not want to pair it with tighter shoes.

 Shop the Women's Smartwool Run Cold Weather Targeted Cushion Crew SocksShop the Men's Smartwool Run Cold Weather Targeted Cushion Crew Socks